Killing Someone in New York is No Longer a Serious Offense

 While the governor goes about his business safely ensconced behind a phalanx of security professionals average citizens are the ones who will have to deal with the fallout from his mind-boggling decisions.
 And Orange County prosecutors have had enough.
 No one wants to see someone accused of some minor offense molder in jail because they’re broke.
 But finding a solution that works for those people is quite different from releasing someone accused of using their car to kill someone.

-Orange County Assistant District Attorney Chris Borek also points out that the anti-bail measures signed into law by Governor Cuomo allow major narcotics offenders to walk as well.
+Orange County Assistant District Attorney Chris Borek also pointed out that the anti-bail measures signed into law by Governor Cuomo in 2019 would allow major narcotics offenders to walk as well.
 “We’re not allowed to ask for any amount of bail” Bolek says of such defendants.
-Which means the people who are flooding New York streets with drugs and ruining countless lives are also caught and released.
+Which means the people who are flooding New York streets with drugs and ruining countless lives would also be caught and released.
 Because, after all, in Governor Cuomo’s world drug trafficking is no big deal.

-Bolek says that the new anti-bail measures - which are slated to take effect on January 1, 2020 - are short-sighted at best and are bound to do more harm than good.
-He claims that if implemented as they are they will put public safety at risk and interfere with the ability of his office to prosecute cases.
+Bolek stated that the 2020 anti-bail measures were short-sighted at best and are bound to do more harm than good.
+He claimed prior to their implementation that they would put public safety at risk and interfere with the ability of his office to prosecute cases.
 For those reasons and more he, along with many other legislators and law enforcement officials, want to see changes before the first of the year arrives.

 Bail Reformers on the Defensive

-At a time when legislatures and ordinary citizens nationwide are pushing back against the travesty that is the modern bail reform movement, Governor Cuomo has embraced it as a way to score some cheap political points with his base.
-But whereas a few years ago the Governor’s actions may have been largely overlooked that’s no longer the case.
+At a time when legislatures and ordinary citizens nationwide were pushing back against the travesty that is the modern bail reform movement, Governor Cuomo embraced it as a way to score some cheap political points with his base.
+But the Governor’s actions may have been largely overlooked in the past, that’s no longer the case.
 The growing amount of evidence that catch-and-release programs don’t work has put his signature on this legislation under the spotlight.

-But it’s not just Governor Cuomo who finds himself on the defensive with regards to bail reform.
-The non-profit Arnold Foundation that has been the driving force behind anti-bail movements nationwide - including right here in Jefferson County, Arapahoe County and Denver County - has also found the seat they’re sitting on lately to be very hot indeed.
+But it’s not just Governor Cuomo who found himself on the defensive with regards to bail reform.
+The non-profit Arnold Foundation that has driven anti-bail movements nationwide - including right here in Jefferson County - also found themselves in hot water.

-So hot in fact that they’ve begun to distance themselves from their own widely adopted “risk assessment algorithm”.
-In case you’re not familiar with that it’s a computer program the foundation developed in secret that decides whether someone is released pending their court appearance or held over.
-Many states have adopted it.
-But every state that has seen an increase in repeat offenders and skyrocketing numbers of defendants who don’t show up in court.
+So hot, in fact, that they’ve begun to distance themselves from their own widely adopted “risk assessment algorithm”.
+In case you’re not familiar with that, it’s a computer program the foundation developed in secret that decides whether someone is released pending their court appearance or held over.
+Many states have adopted risk assessment algorithms.
+However, most states have seen a subsequent increase in repeat offenders and skyrocketing numbers of defendants who don’t show up in court.
 Which makes sense because there’s no longer any monetary incentive for them to do so.

 Farewell Arnold Foundation, And Good Riddance

-In the face of growing opposition the Arnold Foundation has decided that bail reform isn’t as important to them as they previously let on.
-They’ve also tacitly admitted that their pet project - their proprietary risk assessment algorithm - doesn’t really work all that well.
-And, in what many members of the anti-bail cabal see as a flat-out betrayal, they also quietly announced they are abandoning their non-profit status and becoming a for-profit enterprise henceforth to be known as “Arnold Ventures”.
+In the face of growing opposition, the Arnold Foundation decided that bail reform wasn't as important to them as they'd previously let on.
+They also tacitly admitted that their pet project - their proprietary risk assessment algorithm - doesn’t really work all that well.
+And, in what many bail reform advocates saw as a flat-out betrayal, they also quietly announced they are abandoning their non-profit status and becoming a for-profit enterprise henceforth to be known as “Arnold Ventures”.

 This, they claim, will enable them to strengthen their commitment to their dystopian dream of a bail-free America, where all criminals can walk the streets unencumbered by the fear of jail.
 Many however, see this as the first step in a pivot away from a controversial issue.
 And with Arnold withdrawing from the fight it will be increasingly difficult for so-called “reformers” to continue justifying their nonsensical anti-bail bonding positions.